-The BLP Code for the Sale of New Homes (“Code”) applies to new build homes where a BLP insurance policy has been issued after 1st June 2015.
+The BLP Code for the Sale of New Homes (“Code”) applies to new build homes where a BLP insurance policy has been quoted after 1st June 2015.

 The Code has been established to ensure that best practice is followed in respect of the marketing, selling and purchase of Homes and the after sales customer care service which would include the rectification of Snagging.
 The application of the Code requirements will ensure transparency during this process.